Postgraduate course information

 The University acknowledges that research students have a right to effective supervision and research training.
 However, students have responsibilities as well in adhering to the University rules, in maintaining progress and in communicating with their supervisors.

-The UTS: Graduate Research School Board has produced a Code of Conduct for Supervisors, Advisors and Research Degree Candidates.
+The UTS: Graduate Research School Board has produced a Graduate Research and Supervision Policy.

 Research Student Forum